-- 3.1.
-In addition to "High Risk Area" as defined by BMP, this Administration strongly recommends that Owners / Operators / Masters study the "Piracy & Armed Robbery Prone Areas and Warnings section" listed by the ICC Commercial Crime Services (CCS) the anti-crime arm of the International Chamber of Commerce. - 3.2.
-Below you will find a list of High Risk Areas that have been identified and Mariners are warned to be cautious and to take necessary precautionary measures when transiting the following areas: - 3.3.
-South East Asia and Indian Sub Continent - 3.3.1.
-Bangladesh: Attacks continue but with reduced numbers.
+- (a) In addition to HRA as defined by BMP, the Kiribati Administration strongly recommends that Owners / Operators / Masters study the "Piracy & Armed Robbery Prone Areas and Warnings section" listed by the ICC Commercial Crime Services (CCS) - the anti-crime arm of the International Chamber of Commerce. - (b) Below are the list of HRA that have been identified and Mariners are warned to be cautious and to take precautionary measures when transiting the following areas:

+South East Asia and Indian Sub-Continent

+- i) Bangladesh: Attacks continue but with reduced numbers.
 Robbers are seen targeting ships preparing to anchor.
 Most attacks reported at Chittagong anchorages and approaches.
-Attacks in Bangladesh have fallen significantly over the past few years because of the efforts by the Bangladesh Authorities. - 3.3.2.
-Indonesia: Anambas / Natuna / Mangkai / Subi / Merundung islands / Tanjung Priok Jakarta / Dumai waters.
+Attacks in Bangladesh have fallen significantly over the past few years because of the efforts by the Bangladesh Authorities. - ii) Indonesia: Anambas / Natuna / Mangkai / Subi / Merundung islands / Tanjung Priok Jakarta / Dumai waters.
 Pirates / Robbers are normally armed with guns / knives and / or machetes.
 Generally be vigilant in other areas.
 Many attacks may have gone unreported.
 Pirates / Robbers normally attack vessel during the night.
-When spotted and alarm sounded, pirates / robbers usually abort the attack and move away. - 3.3.3.
-Malacca Straits: Although the number of attacks has dropped substantially due to the increase and aggressive patrols by the littoral states authorities since July 2005, ships are advised to continue maintaining strict anti piracy / robbery watches when transiting the straits.
-Currently, there are no indications as to how long these patrols will continue or reduce. - 3.3.4.
-Singapore Straits: Attacks are increasing.
-Vessels are advised to continue maintaining adequate anti piracy watch and measures.
-Pirates/Robbers attack ships while underway or while anchored at the Straits. - 3.3.5.
-South China Sea: in the vicinity off Anambas / Natuna / Mangkai islands / Subi Besar / Merundung area. - 3.3.6.
-Vietnam: Vung Tau
+When spotted and alarm sounded, pirates / robbers usually abort the attack and move away. - iii) Malacca Straits: Although the number of attacks has dropped substantially due to the increase and aggressive patrols by the littoral states authorities since July 2005, ships are advised to continue maintaining strict anti-piracy / robbery watches when transiting the straits.
+Currently, there are no indications as to how long these patrols will continue or reduce. - iv) Singapore Straits: Attacks are increasing.
+Vessels are advised to continue maintaining adequate antipiracy watch and measures.
+Pirates/Robbers attack ships while underway or while anchored at the Straits. - v) South China Sea: in the vicinity off Anambas / Natuna / Mangkai islands / Subi Besar / Merundung area. - vi) Vietnam: Vung Tau

-3.4.
 Africa and Red Sea